Climate Activists Appeal Long UK Jail Terms For peaceful Protest - UrduPoint

 Climate Activists Appeal Long UK Jail Terms For 'peaceful Protest'

-London, (APP - UrduPoint / Pakistan Point News - 29th Jan, 2025) Sixteen Just Stop Oil protesters handed tough UK prison terms will appeal for leniency on Wednesday in a closely watched case as two others face court for damaging Stonehenge.
+London, (APP - UrduPoint / Pakistan Point News - 29th Jan, 2025) Sixteen British climate protesters Wednesday began an appeal against tough jail terms imposed for their activist campaign, as two others faced court for damaging Stonehenge.

+"Just Stop Oil supporters in prison are political prisoners," the group claimed, as two days of hearings began at London's Court of Appeal, closely watched amid fears that peaceful protest is being stifled in the UK.

+"They are not there because they disrupted or harmed everyday people...
+No, they are there because Just Stop Oil threatens the profits of the fossil fuel industry," added the group, which has launched high profile protests since being formed in 2022 to fight the use of fossil fuels.

-Two days of hearings are set at London's Court of Appeal as the 16 environmental activists, including some who threw tomato soup on a van Gogh painting, seek to win reduced or quashed sentences imposed for their campaign against global climate policies.
+Sixteen activists, including some who threw tomato soup on a Vincent van Gogh's "Sunflowers" painting at London's National Gallery, are seeking to reduce or quash sentences imposed for four separate protests.

+Outside court, dozens of supporters held up banners calling "Protect the right to protest" and "Free political prisoners".
+Others sat on the ground holding photos of those in jail.

-Meanwhile, two other activists accused of throwing orange paint powder on the megalithic standing stones at Stonehenge last year will appear on Wednesday at Salisbury Crown Court, in western England.
+Two activists accused of throwing orange paint powder on the megalithic standing stones at Stonehenge last year were to appear Wednesday at Salisbury Crown Court, in western England.

-They face charges of destroying or damaging an ancient protected monument and intentionally or recklessly causing a public nuisance.
+They face charges of damaging an ancient protected monument and intentionally or recklessly causing a public nuisance.

-Much of the focus will be on the British capital, where some of the defendants will appeal a sentence handed down for throwing a tin of tomato soup at Vincent van Gogh's "Sunflowers" as it hung in a London gallery.

-Five others were convicted of conspiracy to cause public nuisance when planning to blockade a motorway.
+In the London court, five others are appealing jail terms imposed after being convicted of conspiracy to cause public nuisance when planning to blockade a motorway during an online call.

 The group received prison terms of between 15 months and five years -- thought to be the longest sentences ever imposed for non-violent protest in the UK.

-Environmental NGOs Greenpeace and Friends of the Earth have teamed up to join what they call "a critically important legal appeal over the right to protest".
+Environmental NGOs Greenpeace and Friends of the Earth have joined what they call "a critically important legal appeal over the right to protest".

-"These sentences are much longer than any other peaceful protest-related defence in history," said Katie de Kauwe, Friends of the Earth lawyer.
+"These sentences are much longer than any other peaceful protest-related defence in history," maintained Katie de Kauwe, Friends of the Earth lawyer.

-"Until very recently, it was basically unheard of for peaceful protesters to be sent to jail at all."

-On Thursday, a coalition of climate and pro-Palestinian organisations plans to mobilise hundreds of people to block the road outside the appeal court at noon (1200 GMT) in support of the activists.
+On Thursday, a coalition of climate and pro-Palestinian organisations plans to mobilise hundreds of people to block the road outside the appeal court in support of the activists.

-Formed in 2022, Just Stop Oil has staged numerous climate-related demonstrations against British and global environmental policies.

-On Tuesday, police arrested two of its activists for disrupting a London staging of Shakespeare's "The Tempest" starring Hollywood actor Sigourney Weaver.
+On Tuesday, police arrested two Just Stop Oil activists for disrupting a London staging of Shakespeare's "The Tempest" starring Hollywood actor Sigourney Weaver.

+And on Wednesday, a group from Extinction Rebellion interrupted a London conference of insurance companies.

-In July, five of the 16 activists who have brought the appeal were left stunned after being sentenced to between four and five years in prison for planning to block the M25 motorway around London in a Zoom meeting.
+In July, five of the 16 activists who have brought the appeal were stunned after being sentenced to between four and five years in prison for planning to block the M25 motorway around London.

-Four activists who took part in the M25 stunt were also jailed.

-"The plain fact is that each of you some time ago has crossed the line from concerned campaigner to fanatic," judge Christopher Hehir said when sentencing them.
+"The plain fact is that each of you some time ago has crossed the line from concerned campaigner to fanatic," judge Christopher Hehir said during sentencing.

 The UN Special Rapporteur for Environmental Defenders, Michel Forst, called it "a dark day for peaceful environmental protest and indeed anyone concerned with the exercise of their fundamental freedoms" in Britain.

-Greenpeace and Friends of the Earth said its outcome "could have far-reaching implications for the future of peaceful protest".
+Greenpeace and Friends of the Earth said the sentences "could have far-reaching implications for the future of peaceful protest".

 CIVICUS, a global alliance of civil society organisations and activists, has said civil freedoms are being "obstructed" in the UK.